mircoterenzi/DB23-PlantNursery/README.md

 private static final String DB_NAME = "plantnursery";
 ````
 Username and password will be asked for in the application's login screen.
+Start the application by running the main method in the *src/main/java/it/unibo/nursery/PlantNursery.java* file.